 And if you love waterfalls very much, then you will particularly enjoy two valleys in Switzerland where there are several beautiful waterfalls.
 Even though most valleys in Switzerland have their waterfalls, these two are particularly noteworthy.
 These are Lauterbrunnen Valley and Maggia Valley.

 Firstly, in Bernese Oberland there is Lauterbrunnen Valley.
 There are 72 waterfalls in this valley, with the tallest standing more than 400 meters tall.
-Its name already implies its numerous loud waters.
+Its name already translates to loud waters.
 Laut means loud in German, and Brunnen means fountain, spring, or well.

 The second is a valley in Ticino called Maggia Valley.
 There are many well-loved waterfalls in the Maggia Valley, including Cascata del Salto, Cascata del Soladino, Cascata Grande, and Cascata di Foroglio.

-Switzerland has a number of stunning waterfalls to choose from.
-Making a list or choosing from them is definitely challenging.
+Switzerland has many stunning waterfalls to choose from.
+Making a list or choosing from them is challenging.
 Nevertheless, the waterfalls above are some of my favorites out of all the ones I’ve seen so far.

 From all of the above, my favorite would be without a doubt the hike from Simmenfall to Siebenbrunnen Waterfalls.
 The second place I like best is Foroglio because the whole place, including the village, is also unique and serene.